 Education and Training

-Aspiring agricultural extension agents must complete significant educational requirements to even be considered for a position.
-An entry-level position in the field of agricultural extension requires a Bachelor’s degree at minimum.
+Aspiring agricultural extension agents must complete significant educational requirements to be considered for a position.
+An entry-level position in the field of agricultural extension requires a bachelor’s degree at minimum.
 Master’s degrees are preferred for many positions and greatly enhance an applicant’s resume.

 Agricultural extension agents may also join a variety of national and local professional membership groups.
 The National Association of County Agricultural Agents (NACAA) and the National Association of Extension 4-H Agents (NAE4HA) are two such groups that may provide valuable information, education, and industry contacts.

+According to Payscale, the average salary for extension agents is $45,551 as of late 2019.
 Of course, starting salaries for new agents are markedly lower.
-In Kentucky, for example, new extension agents with a Bachelor’s degree and no work experience start out at a base salary rate of $32,000.
-Those with a Master’s degree and no work experience start out at a base salary rate of $36,000.
-In North Carolina, new extension agents started out at a similar salary of $32,807 with a Bachelor’s degree and a salary of $38,124 if they held a Master’s degree.
+In Kentucky, for example, new extension agents with a bachelor’s degree and no work experience start out at a base salary rate of $35,500.
+Those with a master’s degree and no work experience start out at a base salary rate of $39,500.
+In North Carolina, new extension agents started out at a similar salary of $35,000 with a bachelor’s degree and a salary of $40,000 if they held a master’s degree.

 The agricultural extension agent career path should remain a solid option for those candidates who have a background in farming or production and the skill to educate professionals in the industry.
-According to the Bureau of Labor Statistics (BLS), job growth for agricultural positions should be about as fast as the average for all careers from 2008 to 2018.
+According to the U.S. Department of Labor, job growth for agricultural positions should be about as fast as the average for all careers from 2008 to 2018.